Insert Voltage Drop Schedule

 Press this button to specify theon the drawing.
 The dialog box will be closed and you will be prompted to specify the height.

 The distance that you enter on the drawing will be used as the maximum height.
 It is simplest to draw a line straight down to where the bottom of the schedule should be located.

 If this is checked and any errors are found, an alert dialog box will appear and the errors will be shown at the command line.
 The dialog box will also ask if you want to continue receiving this warning.
-Press the Yes button to keep the setting checked the next time the Voltage Drop Schedule dialog box is opened.
-Press the No button to uncheck the setting.
+Press the button to keep this setting checked the next time the Voltage Drop Schedule dialog box is opened.
+Press the button to uncheck this setting.

 Inserting or Updating the Schedule on the Drawing

-To insert or update the schedule, press the OK button.
+To insert or update the schedule, press the button.

 Inserting the Schedule the First Time

 If the schedule is not currently inserted on the drawing, you will be prompted for the insertion location of the schedule.

 The location you specify will be used as the top-left corner for the schedule.